Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment

 \subsubsection{Ablation Study}

-In ANT, we adopt Dependency FFN to strengthen the dependency modeling capacity in the discriminator.
-To demonstrate its effectiveness, we compare the performance between Dependency FFN and the original FFN on the COCO dataset and show the results in Figure~\ref{fig:ablation_ffn}.
-ANT with Dependency FFN obtains lower FED and higher Inverse BLEU.
-It shows that Dependency FFN can help improve model performance by modeling more accurate word dependencies.

-Besides, we also explore the effectiveness of Position Aware Self-Modulation by comparing the training curves of FED on the COCO dataset.
-As shown in Figure~\ref{fig:ablation_pos_sm}, ANT with Position Aware Self-Modulation converges faster, and finally achieves better performance.
-These experimental results reveal that the model can hardly aware the differences brought by the Position Aware Self-Modulation can further enhance model performance by providing clearer input signals.
+We design two features for ANT: 1) Dependency FFN; and 2) Position-Aware Self-Modulation.
+Experiments are conducted to demonstrate the effectiveness of these two modules.
+For Dependency FFN, we compare the performance between Dependency FFN and the original FFN in Figure~\ref{fig:ablation} (a).
+ANT with Dependency FFN has lower FED and higher Inverse BLEU.
+It obtains better performance in both the token-level metrics and the embedding-level metrics.
+These results show that Dependency FFN can help improve model performance by modeling more accurate word dependencies.
+For Position-Aware Self-Modulation, we compare the training curves with original Self-Modulation with FED in Figure~\ref{fig:ablation} (b).
+ANT with Position-Aware Self-Modulation converges faster, and finally achieves better performance.
+Position-Aware Self-Modulation can enhance model performance by providing more diverse and effective representations.